|

 I declared him savior and Lord of my life then and for always.
 It was a day as

 important as my birth; it was my spiritual birthday August 21, 1971.
+I couldn't wait to tell my sister!
+I had to wait

 until she got home from camp.
 I did tell my mom, who tried to act like she knew what